fluid-project/floeproject.org/README.md

 ## Notes

-* Modifications may be made to any source file or directory except for the contents of the `dist/` directory.
-The `dist` directory and its contents are not to be versioned since it contains the generated output made by eleventy from the source files and are overwritten.
+* Modifications may be made to any source file or directory except for the contents of the `_site/` directory.
+The `_site` directory and its contents are not to be versioned since it contains the generated output made by eleventy from the source files and are overwritten.
 * Redirects may only work when deployed to a webserver or to Netlify.